AntoineSmet/Python-Image-Scrapper-to-Azure-Blob-Storage/README.md

 # Python Image Scrapper to Azure Blob Storage (with local path)

-The project will help you scrape image from a website and will send it directly (with a local path) to a Azure Blob Storage
+The project will help you scrape image from a website and will send it directly (with a local path) to an Azure Blob Storage

 ## Installation